PeterWangIntel/crosswalk-website/Development-on-Tizen.md

 ```

 ### Deploy
+* Copy binary into device
 ```
 > sdb root on
 > sdb push out/Release/xwalk /usr/lib/xwalk/xwalk
 ```
+* You can run xwalk on device using `sdb shell`.
+Refer to following section.

 ## Run
 * Refer to [[05-Installing_Crosswalk]]